 Meiji Jingu Stadium holds a special place in the hearts of Tokyoites.
-Constructed in 1926, the 37,000 capacity arena is home to the Tokyo Yakult Swallows—the more humble counterpart to the flashy Tokyo Giants in their big shiny dome across town.
+Constructed in 1926, the 37,000-capacity arena is home to the Tokyo Yakult Swallows—the more humble counterpart to the flashy Tokyo Giants in their big shiny dome across town.

 Side note: If you’re wondering how Japanese baseball compares to Major League Baseball, then you can keep on wondering.
-I’m from New Zealand where we spend our summer months playing a quaint game called cricket—so the closest I’ve come to an authentic baseball experience is watching the Seattle Mariners on Japanese TV.
+I’m from New Zealand, where we spend our summer months playing a quaint game called cricket—so the closest I’ve come to an authentic baseball experience is watching the Seattle Mariners on Japanese TV.

-What’s so good about it?
+What’s so good about watching baseball at Jingu Stadium?

 Compared to pro-sport elsewhere, these prices are outstanding.
-By way of comparison, the cheapest ticket for two lower than average English Premier League teams (Fulham and Norwich City) is the equivalent of 14,000 yen while the cheapest ticket for the LA Dodgers vs. The Diamondbacks at Dodger Stadium will cost you at least ¥3,500.
+By way of comparison, the cheapest ticket for two lower than average English Premier League teams (Fulham and Norwich City) is the equivalent of ¥14,000, while the cheapest ticket for the LA Dodgers vs. The Diamondbacks at Dodger Stadium will cost you at least ¥3,500.

 I went on a Friday night—the first game of the regular season—for a game between the Swallows and the Yokohama Baystars.
-It was quite full, but there were plenty of empty seats.
+It was quite full, but there were plenty of empty seats left.